 - If you experienced trauma to your jaw:

 - Place an ice pack on your face to reduce swelling.

 - Do not eat any solid food.

-Find a dentist’s 24-hour emergency phone line near you
+Find an emergency dentist near you

 That’s why it always safe to have a back-up plan in case your dentist isn’t available to help you in a dental emergency.

 At ProGrin Dental, we are proud to offer emergency dentistry to all of our current patients.

 As a ProGrin patient, our emergency dentistry is available to you.

 Because like we said, dental emergencies can happen when you least expect it and at THE worst time:

 We want to help you save your smile and get out of pain fast.